 If the gravy does separate after reheating, you can take some of the separated gravy, whisk it in a separate bowl with cornstarch, then add it back in.
 That should smooth the sauce again.

-Leftover Beer Recipes
+Leftover Guinness Recipes

 Yield: 4 servings